7 of the Best Vegetables for Aquaponics (And How to Care for Them)

-This can be easily done with potassium bicarb (used when boosting your pH), or you can add a potassium acetone spray, or even a little worm juice rich in potassium (banana skins).
+This can be easily done with potassium bicarb (used when boosting your pH), or you can add a potassium acetone spray or even a little worm juice rich in potassium (banana skins).
 Many options, but important.

 Here's how to grow them successfully in aquaponics, with tips on temperature, climate, and support structures.

-1. Tomatoes
+1. Growing Tomatoes in Aquaponics

 Tomatoes are a popular and rewarding crop in aquaponics, but they do need a bit more care than leafy greens.